Vitamin C serum texture for antioxidant skincare

 So if your vitamin C formula isn’t stable, over time it will change color, even if you seal the bottle tightly and keep it in the dark.
 When you apply the oxidized product, the formula will temporarily color your skin.
 However, this means that your vitamin C has lost much of its effectiveness, anyway.

 If you find that your L-ascorbic acid product is oxidizing before you use it up, try a version that’s stabilized — meaning it’s been chemically altered not to be so reactive.
-SLMD Bright Future Vitamin C Serum is formulated with 3 types of stable vitamin C, so it won’t lose efficacy the same way that reactive formulas can.
+SLMD Vitamin C Serum is formulated with 3 types of stable vitamin C, so it won’t lose efficacy the same way that reactive formulas can.

 #3 You have to use vitamin C in the morning (or night)